Guidelines for Applying to Study Abroad with ERASMUS+

 If you receive and accept a Student Mobility offer, please contact the staff member listed in your offer letter to find out more about your host university and the process of registering there.

-To go to the application form, please follow this link.
-To access the form, you will need a password: it is ‘study-abroad.19’ (case sensitive).
+To go to the application form, please follow this link (only available between December 15 and January 15).
+To access the form, you will need a password: it is ‘study-abroad.20’ (case sensitive).